workshopdemos/zowe-python/Instructions.md

 `print(data)` does exactly that, it prints the data on the command line.

-If you did this correctly, you should get a set of output.
+If you did this correctly, you should get the same output as running the zowe command directly.

 Now that you've seen what it takes to get the output, let's look at the main application so we can modify it for our job, exporting the data into Excel.